-After three generations in the Shibley Bell family, in fall 2015 Shibley Day Camp became a part of the CampGroup Family of Camps.
+After three generations in the Shibley Bell family, in fall 2015 Shibley Day Camp became a part of the CampGroup Family of Camps and experienced camp professional Rachel Lewis came in as director.
 CampGroup camps, each with a unique identity developed over decades, benefit from back office support and management so that camp directors can focus on what matters most – providing children with experiences that enrich their lives.

-Rachel Lewis, an experienced camp professional, became Director in 2015.
-In 2016 Shibley veteran Randi Chase was added to the full time team as assistant director and camp professional Heath Levine was welcomed as associate director in 2017.
-Rachel, Heath, Bob & Randi use their extensive education, knowledge and experience in camp and childhood development to direct all aspects of the camp experience.
+In 2016 Shibley veteran Randi Chase was added to the full time team as assistant director and our director Heath Levine was welcomed into the Shibley family in 2017.
+Stefanie Friedman joined the team in 2018 as Associate Director.
+Heath, Stefanie, Bob & Randi use their extensive education, knowledge and experience in camp and childhood development to direct all aspects of the camp experience.
 Together they are committed to preserving Shibley’s rich heritage and continuing the legacy for future generations.